ezsper/styled-components-transition-group/README.md

 `;
 ```

-Launch storybook for the following example.
+Launch storybook for a working example of this proposition.

 ![storybook](https://user-images.githubusercontent.com/798804/28619716-1e739c46-71e0-11e7-97b7-cfab48a1339b.gif)